Rihanna Sports Sizzling Fenty Lingerie Set On Instagram

 Rihanna shared the photo with her 64.4 million followers to promote her company.
 She included an address to a pop-up shop where fans of the collection can go in-person to buy their favorite pieces.
 She also included that followers can buy online.
 She included a link in her caption and a tag to the Savage X Fenty Instagram page.

 The artist seems to be doing pretty well for herself as her picture has almost 1 million likes in just over an hour.
-With almost 6 thousand comments, it wouldn’t be surprising to see the line hit low stock as Rihanna’s companies are constantly faced with high demand for both their affordability and emphasis on diversity.
+With almost 6,000 comments, it wouldn’t be surprising to see the line hit low stock as Rihanna’s companies are constantly faced with high demand for both their affordability and emphasis on diversity.
 The company’s website includes a section designated for “curvy” consumers who may not see themselves typically represented on the New York Fashion Week runways.

 Rihanna also posted another shot from her collection yesterday.
 She sports a fabulous green bra with matching lace gloves.
-Her eyes are lined with green which only further accentuates the colors of the collection.
+Her eyes are lined with green, which further accentuates the colors of the collection.
 She dangles a crystal in front of her face as she poses inside a glass bubble.

 The photo was captioned to announce the commercial release of the Savage X Fenty collection.